-A bar of soap serves more purpose than just cleaning us!
+A bar of soap serves more purposes than just cleaning us!
 Here are some of our favorite uses for soap around the house.

 What soap is to the body, laughter is to the soul.

 - A drawer will slide more smoothly and quietly if you rub both sides and the underside with soap.

 - To lubricate a stubborn zipper, rub soap on both sides while closed, then unzip it and rub soap over the opened teeth.

 - Protect windowpanes, doorknobs, hardware, glass doors, and switch plates when painting by coating them with soapsuds.
 Paint spatters will settle on the suds, and both can be washed away together.

 - A squeaky hinge gets the soap!
 Wedge moist soap between the doorframe and hinge, and work the door back and forth; also rub soap directly onto the hinge.